-Shares of our common stock that will be outstanding after this offering is based on 9,611,974 shares outstanding as of June 18, 2018 and assumes both the conversion of (i) all outstanding Series C convertible promissory notes (the "Series C Convertible Notes") at a conversion price of \$4.80 per share, all outstanding Series D convertible promissory notes (the "Series D Convertible Notes") at a conversion price of \$4.50 per share, all outstanding Series F convertible promissory notes (the "Series F Convertible Notes") at a conversion price of \$3.60 per share and all other outstanding convertible promissory notes (the "Other Convertible Notes") at a conversion price of \$4.50 per share, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering and (ii) preferred stock to common stock, but excludes (x) all warrants outstanding or issuable in connection with this offering and (y) 1,437,596 shares of restricted common stock issued on January 30, 2018 under our 2018 Long-Term Incentive Plan (the "LTIP") which will be released in three equal tranches over the next 18 months.
-We have received verbal indications from the majority of the holders of outstanding shares of our preferred stock and holders of non-mandatorily convertible notes that such holders intend to convert such shares and notes, respectively, into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.
+Shares of our common stock that will be outstanding after this offering is based on 12,364,450 shares outstanding as of July 25, 2018 and assumes both the conversion of (i) all outstanding Series C Original Issue Discount Convertible Promissory Notes, plus accrued interest, as amended (the "Series C Convertible Notes"), at a conversion price of \$4.00 per share, all outstanding Series D Senior Secured Original Issue Discount Convertible Notes, plus accrued interest, as amended (the "Series D Convertible Notes, plus accrued interest, as amended (the "Series D Convertible Notes"), at a conversion price of \$3.00 per share, all outstanding Series G 20% Original Issue Discount Senior Secured Promissory Notes, plus accrued interest, as amended (the "Series G Convertible Notes"), at a conversion price of \$2.00 and all other outstanding convertible promissory notes, plus accrued interest (the "Other Convertible Notes") at an average conversion price of \$3.90 per share, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering and (ii) preferred stock to common stock, but excludes (x) all warrants outstanding or issuable in connection with this offering and (y) 1,437,596 shares of restricted common stock issued on January 30, 2018 under our 2018 Long-Term Incentive Plan (the "LTIP") which will be released in three equal tranches over the next 14 months.
+Holders of the majority of the outstanding shares of our preferred stock and holders of 99% of our aggregate outstanding notes have agreed to convert such shares and notes, respectively, into shares of our common stock upon the closing of this offering.